N-Haitu31/holbertonschool-shell/permissions/README.md

 6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users, to the file.

 7-everybody : adds execution permission to the owner, the group owner and the other users, to the file.

+8-James_Bond : script that sets the permission to the file with No permission u+g but all to o.